St Patrick's Pontifical University, Maynooth: Timeline

-2013 – Diploma in Catholic Education commences in association with University of Notre Dame and Maynooth University.

-Student activities
+Student activities and alumni

-Students of Maynooth have participated in a variety of inter-varsity competitions.
-In 1972 Maynooth entered the Gaelic Football Sigerson Cup for the first time and won it in 1976.
-They also participate in the Hurling competition, the Fitzgibbon Cup and won it in 1974 and 1974.
-The Soccer team competes in the Collingwood Cup.
-The college won the inaugural Irish higher education quiz show on RTÉ, Challenging Times (based on University Challenge), winning again in 1992 and as NUIM in 1999.

 Maynooth Students' Union represents students of St Patrick's College, Maynooth and NUI Maynooth.

+The Maynooth Union was founded in 1895 during the centenary and the constitution agreed in 1896, to "foster a spirit of mutual sympathy between the College and its past students and friends", it hosts an annual reunion.
 Maynooth Alumni Association provides graduates of the St. Patrick's College, Maynooth and NUI Maynooth, with a channel to keep in touch with their alma mater as well as with friends and classmates from their time in Maynooth it is based in Riverstown Lodge on the south campus.

-The Maynooth Union was founded in 1895 during the centenary and the constitution agreed in 1896, to "foster a spirit of mutual sympathy between the College and its past students and friends", it hosts an annual reunion.
+In 1972 Maynooth entered the Gaelic Football Sigerson Cup for the first time and won it in 1976.
+They also participate in the Hurling competition, the Fitzgibbon Cup and won it in 1973 and 1974.

 Emblem

 St. Patrick's Flag is used as the emblem of the college, and the flag has flown above Stoyte House, a new logo was used for the buildup and since the bicentennial of the college based on the Gothic buildings.
 The St. Patrick's flag is on the coat of arms of the Duke of Leinster who donated the land for Maynooth College.
 The St. Patrick's flag is also contained in the logo of St. Patrick's Pontifical University Maynooth, the Maynooth logo, with the papal keys symbol behind it.